apache/tvm/docs/dev/microtvm_design.rst

 At present, TVM expects the user to supply an implementation of the ``tvm.micro.Compiler``, ``tvm.micro.Flasher``, and ``tvm.micro.Transport`` interfaces.
 TVM then:

-1. Builds each piece separately as a library
+1. Builds each piece separately as a library.
 2. Builds the libraries into a binary firmware image.
 3. Programs the firmware image onto an attached device.
 4. Opens a serial port to serve as the RPC server transport.

-This design was chosen to reduce build times for microTVM (the common libraries need to be build only once per candidate operator implemmentation).
+This design was chosen to reduce build times for microTVM (the common libraries need to be built only once per candidate operator implemmentation).
 In practice, these projects are extremely small and compile relatively quickly.
 Compared with the added complexity of this tighter build integration with TVM, the performance gains are likely not worth it.
 A future design will consolidate the build